- You are here:

 Philip is the author of the Bradt guidebook to Malawi.

-This wildlife reserve was once a stronghold for black rhino but due to general neglect and heavy poaching, Mwabvi has fallen off the radar.
-The terrain is a scenic tract of rugged bush with rough 4x4 roads and hiking trails ready to be explored by the more adventurous visitor.
-Animals that might be encountered are greater kudu, impala, yellow baboon and vervet monkey.
+Mwabvi Wildlife Reserve was once a stronghold for black rhino, but due to general neglect and heavy poaching, it has fallen off the radar.
+The reserve is a scenic expanse of rugged bush, with rough 4x4 roads and hiking trails ready to be explored by the more adventurous visitor.
+Animals that might be encountered include greater kudu, impala, yellow baboon and vervet monkey.

 Pros & Cons